-Houston Contract Law Attorneys
+Houston Contract Law Attorneys Represent Clients Statewide

 If you are a medical professional involved in the ownership of a practice, or are considering establishing a medical practice or health care clinic in Texas, there are unique medical practice contracts that are important parts for operating a successful medical practice.

-- Relocation agreement: If the hospital service area has a need for a doctor of a certain specialty, the doctor may be offered to establish a solo practice or group within the hospital service area.
-The hospital will guarantee a certain fee until practice is up and running.
+- Relocation agreement: If the hospital service area has a need for a doctor of a certain specialty, the doctor may be offered the opportunity to establish a solo practice or group within the hospital service area.
+The hospital will guarantee a certain fee until the practice is up and running.
 We review and draft relocation agreements between doctor and hospital or doctor and medical group and hospital, if the doctor is joining an existing practice.

 - Physician employment agreement: Your practice will be best served if all licensed doctors and medical professionals serving your patients are under an employment contract that clearly specifies the parameters of their services.
 We place a significant focus on non-compete agreements on physician employment agreements.